DirectorFaden/LMEEAAO/README.md

 i am not interested in telling you how i live so that you copy me. i can guarantee that what i experience is unique to me and if you tried to emulate it exactly you'd be frustrated.
 You'd think i'm a liar.
 Instead, _i am here to tell my truth so that you can **prove** i'm a liar._ You get to decide your own truth.

-**LMEEAAO is an open-source cosmology. i provide the initial framework for an understanding of reality i've purpose-built for myself.
-You get to make it into anything you want.**

 _i want you, the reader, to become an active part of creating a new cosmology for yourself._